MIDFIELDR/midfieldr/docs/reference/select_basic_cols.md

 - Data frame class is preserved.

-- Rows are not modified.
+- Row order is preserved.
+Duplicated rows are removed.

 - Columns are a subset of the input, appearing in the same order.